webrecorder/browsertrix/frontend/docs/docs/deploy/customization.md

 ### Tracking events

-Certain events, such as public collection views, link copies, and downloads, can be optionally tracked by setting `window.btrixEvent` in your `inject_extra` config.
-This should be a function that conforms to the following type:
+Certain anonymized user interactions—such as public collection views, downloads, and shares—can be tracked for the purpose of collecting and analyzing metrics.
+To enable tracking these events, set `window.btrixEvent` in your `inject_extra` config to your custom track call.
+This should be a JavaScript function that conforms to the following type:

 ```ts
 type btrixEvent = (